Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning: Introduction

-Considering these trade-offs, \gls{dl} methods present an opportunity for robust \gls{bf}.
+Considering these trade-offs, model-aided \gls{dl} methods present an opportunity for robust \gls{bf}.
 Most literature on fully digital or hybrid \gls{bf} using \gls{dl} focuses on sum-rate maximization under power constraints, since power constraints are straightforward to implement by a projection.
+In the aforementioned, robustness is introduced by training with imperfect \gls{csi} data, \eg, \cite{huIterativeAlgorithmInduced2021, jinModelDrivenDeepLearning2023}, by sample averaging \cite{jinLowComplexityJointBeamforming2024}, or by addressing uncertainty via the usage of statistical \gls{csi} \cite{liuRobustDownlinkPrecoding2022, shiDeepLearningBasedRobust2021}.
 A projection approach, however, is not suitable for most \gls{qos} constraints due to their nonconvexity or probabilistic formulation.
-In a number of works, robustness is introduced by training with imperfect \gls{csi} data, \eg, \cite{huIterativeAlgorithmInduced2021, jinModelDrivenDeepLearning2023}, or by addressing uncertainty via the usage of statistical \gls{csi} \cite{liuRobustDownlinkPrecoding2022, shiDeepLearningBasedRobust2021}.
+In \cite{xiaDeepLearningFramework2020}, a model-aided \gls{dl} framework leveraging uplink-downlink duality for \gls{qos}-constrained fully-digital \gls{bf} is proposed.
+The authors design a \gls{dn} that predicts the power allocation, which enables the recovery of precoders by the analytic solution structure, but only perfect \gls{csi} is considered.
 In \cite{laviLearnRapidlyRobustly2023, wangRobustHybridBeamforming2025}, sum-rate maximization in robust hybrid \gls{bf} without \gls{qos} constraints is tackled by a worst-case max-min approach using unrolled \gls{pgd}.
-The authors of \cite{liuBiLevelDeepUnfolding2024} propose a scheme related to \cite{laviLearnRapidlyRobustly2023, wangRobustHybridBeamforming2025} for fully digital \gls{bf} in an integrated sensing and communications system.
-Thereby, a probabilistic outage constraint is converted into a worst-case error constraint and integrated into the unrolled \gls{dn} architecture via the problem Lagrangian.
+The authors of \cite{liuBiLevelDeepUnfolding2024} extend the work in \cite{laviLearnRapidlyRobustly2023, wangRobustHybridBeamforming2025} for fully digital \gls{bf} in an integrated sensing and communication system with \gls{qos} constraints.
+Thereby, a probabilistic outage constraint is converted into a worst-case error constraint and integrated into the unrolled \gls{dn} architecture via the Lagrangian formulation.
 However, the accuracy of constraint satisfaction during testing remains uncertain.
 In \cite{shresthaOptimalSolutionsJoint2023}, worst-case robust energy-efficient \gls{bf} and antenna selection with a branch-and-bound algorithm and semidefinite programming is accelerated by branch selection using a \gls{gnn}.